pangtsu/Rensselaer-e-trade-Dashboard/README.md

 Tired of posting threads on Facebook, Craigslist, Reddit, Poshmark and all different kinds of website -- just to sell something?
 This is a web application where students at RPI can sell/buy second-hand products in 1 centralized place so that everyone's lives can be easier!

-*A single web-appilcation using React for the frontend, Nodejs (Multer Middleware & Sequelize ORM) and PostgreSQL for the backend to perform basic CRUD operation.*
+*A single-page webapp using React for the frontend, Nodejs (Multer Middleware & Sequelize ORM) and PostgreSQL for the backend to perform basic CRUD operation.*

 ## Requirement